fmbot-discord/docs/docs/faq.md

 Because we rely heavily on caching your playcounts to keep our commands fast it can sometimes happen that you don't get updated properly.

 In this case, try to use `.update full`.
 This completely re-builds the stored playcounts the bot has for you.

-This uses a lot of API calls to Last.fm, so try not to do it too often.

 ---